backstage/backstage/docs/features/kubernetes/authentication.md

   accountDefaults:
 ```

-Either of these sections needs to be present for the Kubernetes configuration to use the 'aws' `authProvider`.
+Either of these sections needs to be present for the Kubernetes configuration to use the `aws` `authProvider`.
 The Kubernetes configuration looks like this:

 ```yaml
 kubernetes: